-In this guide I explain the concept of furlough leave.
+In this guide I explain the government’s furlough leave scheme.

-Under the Coronavirus Job Retention Scheme, the government will pay grants to employers for employees who are, what’s called furloughed, placed on temporary leave and not working.
+Under the Coronavirus Job Retention Scheme (the furlough leave scheme), employers are receiving grants for employees who are furloughed, placed on temporary leave and not working.

 In order to be eligible for the grant employees have to be furloughed because of circumstances arising as a result of the coronavirus.